 2. Artificial Limbs

-In order to enhance the artificial muscle systems (to use in space robotics and extravehicular activities), NASA came up with artificial limbs.
-The technology is now helping hundreds of thousands of physically challenged people live normal lives.
+To improve artificial muscle systems for use in space robotics and extravehicular activities, NASA developed artificial limbs.
+This technology is now making a significant impact, enabling hundreds of thousands of physically challenged people to lead more normal lives.

 1. Long Distance Telecommunication

-Before humans were sent into space, NASA developed and launched few satellites into Earth’s orbit to monitor space, spy on research and communicate with scientists on the ground.
-This technology was adapted to over two hundred satellites that connect all of us every day.
+Before sending humans into space, NASA developed and launched satellites into Earth’s orbit to monitor space, conduct research, and facilitate communication with scientists on the ground.

 Two questions: How many of these, “Inventions” are really Applications of formerly created products, like, “Ring”, from video door cameras to a mobile phone app?